Sandy-Patel02/New-Product-Documentation/index.md.md

 ---
-name:Sandip Patel
+name: Sandip Patel
-password:It must be alphanumeric.
+password: It must be alphanumeric.
-BOD:02/01/1990
+BOD: 02/01/1990
 ---

 # Choose an Authentication Protocol